 “You better try,” he says mercilessly, and the rhythm continues.
 If I hold back, it’s going to be explosive and draining.
 I relax into it, both arms down at my sides as he strokes unyieldingly and masterfully at my core, pulling up every so often to spread my juices on my clitoris.
 I almost tip over the edge the next time he anoints my clit with my wetness, but once he shifts his hand deeper inside and his thumb replaces his palm, it only takes a few more strokes and the expert ministrations of his thumb before I detonate wetly all over his hand.

 That bastard.
-Get me all weak in the knees, then go strolling out here like Mr. CEO while I have to compose myself before I can face Gail.
-That is so dirty.
+Get me all weak in the knees, then go strolling out of here like Mr. CEO while I have to compose myself before I can face Gail.
+That’s so dirty.

 You realize you are silently scolding this man because he just made you come.